Will Ogilvie (painter)

-William Abernethy Ogilvie, MBE CM RCA (March 3, 1901 – August 28, 1989) was a Canadian painter and war artist.
+William Abernethy Ogilvie, MBE CM RCA (March 3, 1901 – August 28, 1989) was a Canadian painter and Official Second World War artist.

 Early life

 Ogilvie came to Canada in 1925 and after living in Toronto, went to New York from 1925–1930 to study at the Art Students League with Kimon Nicolaïdes, the author later of an important text on drawing, The Natural Way to Draw (1941).
 He worked briefly in New York as a commercial artist before returning to Toronto and joining Charles Comfort and Harold Ayres in a company which offered diverse skills, part advertising, part magazine illustration.
 In 1933, he was one of the founders of the Canadian Group of Painters and from 1933–1989, he was also a member of the Canadian Society of Painters in Water Colour.
 In 1936, he did murals for the Chapel of Hart House, University of Toronto.

 War artist

 After working at the Art Association of Montreal, Ogilvie joined the Canadian army in 1940 and was commissioned as the first Official War artist in 1942.
 Attached to the 1st Canadian Division, he made the first significant art work in an active theatre of war, nearly always under fire.
 From 1943 on, he was in Sicily, mainland Italy and Northwest Europe.
 His paintings of the ruined buildings at Caen in Normandy, the Falaise Gap, and refugees are memorable.